Deim0s13/my-demo-app/docs/03-application-development.md

 │   │   │   │   └── styles.css
 │   │   │   ├── js/
 │   │   │   │   └── scripts.js
+│   │   ├── cypress/
+│   │   │   ├── e2e/
+│   │   │   │   ├── login_spec.cy.js
+│   │   │   │   ├── register_spec.cy.js
+│   │   │   ├── fixtures/
+│   │   │   ├── support/
 ```

 ## 3.2 Environment Setup

 ### 3.2.1 Virtual Environment

-The project uses a Python virtual environment to manage dependencies.
-The virtual environment should be set up in the `src/backend/` directory.
+I used a Python virtual environment to manage dependencies.
+The virtual environment is set up in the `src/backend/` directory

 1. **Navigate to the Backend Directory**:
    First, navigate to the `src/backend/` directory: